 - The Wreath – This part would cover the join between the crest and the helmet.
 This would typically be two silken scarves that were twisted.
 The colors used would be the first named metal and the first named color in the blazon.
 These were known as the colors.

 - The Motto – This is not essentially a part of a coat of arms but is generally seen together.
 A motto is a phrase that describes a family’s philosophy or denotes an ancient war cry.
 These are normally found below the coat of arms or sometimes above the crest.
 (Example above shows the family name).

 Find My Family Coat of Arms

 By now you should know what a coat of arms is all the different parts that it consists of.
-To find your family’s coat of arms you could try contacting a professional genealogy researcher.
-Or you could contact the College of Arms in London, England, or the The American College of Heraldy in the United States.
+To find your family’s coat of arms you could try contacting the College of Arms in London, England, or the The American College of Heraldy in the United States.

 But there’s more to this section of the site.
 It will list famous and notable people with your last name.
 This includes settlers in various countries such as Australia, Canada, New Zealand and the United States.

 And finally it shows you people connected with historic events.
 Although not related there are people with my surname who worked and died on the Titanic.
 I didn’t even know that until I searched for my name.
 Pretty interesting right?